reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

   // ...
 ```

 Effect Events aren't reactive, so you don't need to specify them as dependencies.
-As a result, the chat will no longer re-connect even if the parent component passes a function that's different on every re-render.
+As a result, the chat will no longer re-connect even if the parent Component passes a function that's different on every re-render.

 #### Separating reactive and non-reactive code {/*separating-reactive-and-non-reactive-code*/}